akshay-sophos/Epileptic-Seizure-Prediction/README.md

 # Epileptic-Seizure-Prediction
-Project on epileptic seizure prediction using Machine Learning on Signal Processing
+Project on epileptic seizure prediction using Machine Learning on Signal Processing \n

 cnn_det.py: We detect the area of epileptic seizures using CNN from a long EEG data. rnn_predict.py: We predict the onset of epileptic seizures using RNN